ReactiveX/RxJava/README.md

 |**Maybe** | `toFlowable`<sup>3</sup> | `toObservable` | `toSingle` |  | `ignoreElement` |
 |**Completable** | `toFlowable` | `toObservable` | `toSingle` | `toMaybe` |  |

-<sup>1</sup>: When turning a multi-valued source into a single valued source, one should decide which of the many source values should be considered as the result.
+<sup>1</sup>: When turning a multi-valued source into a single-valued source, one should decide which of the many source values should be considered as the result.

 <sup>2</sup>: Turning an `Observable` into `Flowable` requires an additional decision: what to do with the potential unconstrained flow
 of the source `Observable`?
 There are several strategies available (such as buffering, dropping, keeping the latest) via the `BackpressureStrategy` parameter or via standard `Flowable` operators such as `onBackpressureBuffer`, `onBackpressureDrop`, `onBackpressureLatest` which also